eglassman/cool-papers/defs.md

 This is an argument for innate human knowledge of grammatical rules, since we learn correct grammar from what linguists & cognitive psychologists believe is a poverty of examples.

+## Domain-specific languages

+## Human-machine communication

+TODO: add Been's work on using examples as a medium
+TODO: add edupsych work on inducing good mental models by choosing strategically diverse examples as a medium

 # References

 1. http://www2.cs.uregina.ca/~dbd/cs831/notes/ml/2_inference.html